malchata/dnstradamus/README.md

 Page prefetching is an excellent solution that goes a _long_ way in improving perceived performance of page navigations.
 The biggest problem with it, however, is that it can be very wasteful, which is not always acceptable for people on metered data plans. quicklink mitigates this somewhat by checking to see if users have [data saver mode](https://support.google.com/chrome/answer/2392284) enabled on Chrome for Android, as well as checking the [effective connection type](https://developer.mozilla.org/en-US/docs/Web/API/NetworkInformation/effectiveType) via `navigator.connection.effectiveType`.
 Despite these mitigations, however, these signals are only available in Chrome.

 DNS lookups, on the other hand, are low risk because of the relative cheapness of them compared to prefetching entire documents.
-Even so, DNStradamus is configured to check for the same signals quicklink does to avoid any DNS prefetches for users who want to save data or have a slow effective connection type.
+Even so, dnstradamus is configured to check for the same signals quicklink does to avoid any DNS prefetches for users who want to save data or have a slow effective connection type.

-## How to use DNStradamus
+## How to use dnstradamus

 If you're the `npm` type, you can install it: